neoliteconsultant/busara_recruit/README.md

 3. Run the migrate command in a shell to create the database tables automatically.
    $ python manage.py migrate

+4. Change the MEDIA_ROOT property in busara_recruit/busara_recruit/settings.py to a location in your file system

-4. Execute the runserver command in a shell to start the development server.This will enable you to access the web aplication in a browser.
+5. Execute the runserver command in a shell to start the development server.This will enable you to access the web aplication in a browser.
    $ python manage.py runserver

-5. Copy the following url in a browser
+6. Copy the following url in a browser

    http://localhost:8000/